Categories

 One of the biggest names in eCommerce doesn’t really need an introduction.
 It’s an online marketplace that’s been around since 1995 and is probably widely considered the go-to platform for resellers everywhere.

-And while eBay has seen some stiff competition from Amazon and Facebook Marketplace over the last decade, it continues to remain a household name for online buyers and sellers alike.
+And while eBay has seen stiff competition from Amazon and Facebook Marketplace over the last decade, it remains a household name for online buyers and sellers alike.

-Where eBay stands as one of Etsy’s top competitors is in the vintage space.
-It’s true, you can purchase handmade items from eBay, but the marketplace really wasn’t designed for handmade and the quality of products is extremely lacking compared to Etsy.
+EBay stands as one of Etsy’s top competitors in the vintage space.
+You can indeed purchase handmade items from eBay, but the marketplace wasn’t designed for handmade items, and the quality of products is significantly lacking compared to Etsy.

-However, when it comes to vintage, you can find just about anything on eBay.
-Keep in mind, it doesn’t take much to become an eBay seller, so you’ll be more apt to sift through random junk that people are trying to offload for a buck or two.
+However, regarding vintage, you can find just about anything on eBay.
+Remember, becoming an eBay seller doesn’t take much, so you’ll be more apt to sift through random junk that people are trying to offload for a buck or two.
 Still, you can bet you’ll find some vintage gems on eBay if you look hard enough.

 The downside to eBay?
 It’s expensive.
 Final value fees vary from 3% to 15% of the final sales price depending on the type of product you sell (with some other intricacies in place).